LivePersonInc/knowledge-center-archive/pages/documents/newAgentWorkspace/MessagingManagers/user-guide.md

 ## Agent widget

 The agent widget shows all agents under the manager which are currently connected to LiveEngage (The list of agents which are shown is not affected by the time filter).
 The widget will be displayed only in case the user assigned with “View agents list” permission.

 The widget supports two views, which can be switched using the icons available on the left top corner of the widget:

 ### Card view

-This view is useful for managers who monitor a short list of agents and would like to see a more visual manner - or if you’d like an easier way to view information on a specific agent
+This view is useful for managers who monitor a short list of agents and would like to see a more visual manner - or if you’d like an easier way to view information on a specific agent.

 ![](img/new-manager-workspace-12.png){:class="newagent"}